Heating buildings is a major source of carbon emissions in the UK – and technologies like heat pumps can help us break away from burning fossil fuels.

 You can only apply for the RHI once your heating system has been commissioned and you’ve received an MCS certificate and a domestic Energy Performance Certificate.
 You also need to register for the RHI within 12 months of your commissioning date.

-The scheme is set to close to new applicants in March 2022, so make sure you get your application in before then.
+The scheme is set to close to new applicants on 31 March 2022, so make sure you get your application in before then.

 Find out more about the Renewable Heat Incentive.

 What type of heat pump would be best?

 There are two main types of heat pump: air source (ASHP) or ground source (GSHP).
 Here are a few basic comparisons between the two: